 Endowed Labor Awards & Criteria

 Exemplary students can be nominated for Endowed Labor Awards by labor supervisors.
 The nomination process occurs in the spring term each year and notice is given through campus e-mail encouraging supervisors to nominate worthy students.
 Students should also give consideration to the two awards in which they can compete or make nominations for.
 They are described at the bottom of this page.
-Note: The award amounts listed below are current for the 2012-2013 academic year.
-They are subject to change annually.
+Each endowed award varies in value with some having a 1st, 2nd, and 3rd place cash awards disbursements.
+The total amount awarded in all areas typically total $19,318 and is subject to change depending on the cash value of each endowment.
+Note: Contact the Labor Office for current amounts being awarded in each area.

 Anna Mae and Phyllis Shumaker Labor Award